googlearchive/polymer-element-catalog/guides/paper-iron-layout.md

 This section shows you how to:

-* create a standard layout with `paper-header-panel` and `paper-toolbar`, which is probably the most common and easiest layout
+* Create a standard layout with `paper-header-panel` and `paper-toolbar`, which is probably the most common and easiest layout.
-* use a custom element for a header
+* Use a custom element for a header.
-* add icons to a header
+* Add icons to a header.
-* set the height of a header
+* Set the height of a header.
-* add tabs to a header
+* Add tabs to a header.
-* modify the disply and behavior of a header
+* Modify the disply and behavior of a header.

 ### Creating a header with `paper-toolbar`